As Google is going to give a ranking boost to websites that are fast you are probably keen to understand more about Google PageSpeed insights?

 It’s a free tool provided by Google that allows you to enter a web page URL and quickly run a test to check the various metrics related to performance.

-The tool then gives your page a score ranging from 0 to 100 points (higher score reflects better performance).
+The tool then gives your page a score ranging from 0 to 100 points.
+The score is not really about speed.
+You can an improved score if you’ve used the typical recommendations from Google about improving speed.

 This is where things get technical and the results a little difficult to understand.